A.T. Markose

-Anithottam Thomas Markose (20 June 1920 – 15 October 1977), was an Indian jurist at the International Labour Organization and a pioneering figure in legal studies in India.
-He was the Founder Director of Indian Law Institute (1957–1963) and the first editor of an academic law journal of India, Journal of the Indian Law Institute.
+Anithottam Thomas Markose (20 June 1920 – 15 October 1977) was an Indian jurist at the International Labour Organization and Director of Indian Law Institute (1957–1963).
+He was the first editor of Journal of the Indian Law Institute, an academic journal.
 He established the School of Legal Studies in 1962 at Cochin University and was Deputy Judge (1965–1977) at the International Administrative Tribunal of the International Labour Organization in Geneva, Switzerland.

 Life and education

 A.T.
 Markose was born on 20 June 1920 to a Syrian Christian Orthodox family in Muvattupuzha, in the South Indian state of Kerala.
 He was the eldest of 9 siblings.
 This included his brother A.T.
 Pathrose who was a politician for the Kerala Congress.

 Having attended a local Malayalam medium primary school, A.T.
 Markose went to the St. Johns English High School in Vadakara where K.R.
 Narayan, later to be President of India, was a contemporary On completing his Intermediate year at the Union Christian College of Aluva in Kerala, in keeping with the remarkable secular ethos of the time, from 1939 to 1944, he did his LLB and LLM at the Banares Hindu University in Varanasi, Uttar Pradesh in North India.
 A.T.
 Markose proceeded to become the first LLD from the Lucknow University under Professor R.U Singh.

 A.T.
 Markose first started off as a practising lawyer in Ooty with Advocate Mankavil George Matthew.
-He married the daughter of M.G Matthew, Mary Mathew, in 1946 and they went on to have four daughters.
+He married a daughter of M.G.
+Matthew, Mary Mathew, in 1946 and they went on to have four daughters.
 His daughters are Shanta Matthai, Sheila George and Rani Koshy.
-His third daughter is the UK based economist and academic, Sheri Marina Markose.
+His third daughter is the UK-based economist and academic, Sheri Marina Markose.